 Which tasks need to be prioritized?
 What are the time estimates for their completion?
 Is there a particular segment of development that is running out of allocated resources?

 In the beginning, we made the mistake of keeping these things in our heads.
 And it was feasible because our team was small and worked on linear projects.

 I now know that anything beyond that requires your crew to have a cornerstone to keep everybody aware of the current state of resources, budgets, and time frames.

-A fantastic application by Atlassian, Jira is a powerful issue and bug tracking software that also includes project management functions.
+A great application by Atlassian, Jira is a powerful issue and bug-tracking software that also includes project management functions.

-There is plenty of good software out there that serves as issue tracker.
+There is plenty of good software that serves as an issue tracker.
 What eventually got us to settle with Jira was their focus on Agile software development.
-It easily provides for planning development iterations, reports, and flawless bug tracking.
+It quickly provides for planning development iterations, reports, and flawless bug tracking.

-Anyone who has passing experience with programming will know how vital issue tracking is to get any software to working stages, let alone being “shippable.”
+Anyone with experience with programming will know how vital issue tracking is to get any software to working stages, let alone being “shippable.”

-After one of our bigger software projects had us stepping on each other’s toes, debugging the same issues independently, we realized we needed a powerful tool to avoid making the same mistake in the future.
+After one of our more significant software projects had us stepping on each other’s toes, debugging the same issues independently, we realized we needed a powerful tool to avoid making the same mistake in the future.

 Jira took care of that problem.